Codecademy/docs/content/javascript/concepts/array-methods/slice.md

 ## Definition

-Returns a copy of part of array, or subarray, while original array is not modified.
+Returns a shallow copy of part of array, while original array is not modified.

 ## Syntax